katsuhisamaruyama/ChangeMacroRecorder/README.md

 * CommandMacro - execution of command service
 * CopyMacro - copy action
 * DocumentMacro - typing, cut action, paste action, undo action, redo action
-* FileMacro - action for a file (e.g., add, remove, open, close, save, activate, refactor move, rename, git event)
+* FileMacro - a file action (add, remove, open, close, save, activate, refactor move, rename, git event)
 * GitMacro - git event
 * RefactoringMacro - refactoring action
 * ResourceMacro - action for a resource (file, package, and project)
+* TriggerMacro - a trigger action (refactoring, undo, redo, and cursor change)
 * CompoundMacro - a series of macros

 Recorded change macros include detailed information such as the inserted and deleted text for each edit or command.
 See